 Visit our How Much Can I Afford Calculator to find out what you are able to qualify for.

 And finally, remember to do your homework, find a Realtor and a Utah mortgage broker, such as Advanced Funding, that takes the time to share with you the benefits of home ownership along with the pros and cons of any mortgage loan.
 This will ensure that you finance your dream home with a mortgage that you can be satisfied with for a long time to come.
-There are dozens of options and it is important to understand the best ones for you and that you are able to make an informed and educated decision in choosing right home loan for you and your family.
+There are dozens of options and it is important to understand the best ones for you, as a Utah first-time homebuyer, and that you are able to make an informed and educated decision in choosing the right home loan for you and your family.

 Commandments of Mortgage Lending >